Kalmar Nyckel Foundation

 Preserving and promoting the cultural and maritime heritage of Delaware and the Delaware Valley for the education and enrichment of all.

-$35,000 goal
+$75,000 goal

-The first $7,000 is gifts will be matched by our Board of Trustees!
-All gifts will help us win matching funds from #DoMore24DE.
-Please give to the Kalmar Nyckel Foundation's education mission as well as the work of The Tall Ship of Delaware!
-Your support helps us make hands-on learning experiences and events accessible to Wilmington's Eastside, under-served youth across the region, and visitors from far and wide.
+Please give to the Kalmar Nyckel Foundation's education mission and our Tall Ship of Delaware!
+Your support makes hands-on learning experiences and events accessible to Wilmington's Eastside, under-served youth across the region, and visitors from far and wide.
+We deliver innovative educational programs to students of all ages: on field trips, in classrooms, through public, private and volunteer programs on our ship and in the Copeland Maritime Center museum and campus.
 Our volunteer crew training and internship programs also transform lives and teach valuable maritime industry skills.

-Please note: Funds raised from our Guest Bartender event on February 12, 2025 will be added to our total dollars raised for this Giving Day.
+Please note: Funds raised from our Guest Bartender event on February 3, 2026, will be added to our total dollars raised for this Giving Day.

 About Kalmar Nyckel Foundation